aws/aws-for-fluent-bit/troubleshooting/debugging.md

 * [Allow output plugins to configure a max chunk size: fluent-bit#1938](https://github.com/fluent/fluent-bit/issues/1938)
 * [FLB_THROTTLE return for outputs: fluent-bit#4293](https://github.com/fluent/fluent-bit/issues/4293)

+#### Log Duplication Summary

+To summarize, log duplication is known to occur for the following reasons:
+1. Retries for chunks that already partially succeeded ([explained above](#throttling-log-duplication--ordering))
+    a.
+This type of duplication is much more likely when you use Kinesis Streams or Kinesis Firehose as a destination, as explained in the [kinesis_streams or kinesis_firehose partially succeeded batches or duplicate records](#kinesisstreams-or-kinesisfirehose-partially-succeeded-batches-or-duplicate-records) section of this guide.
-NOTE: If you are using the tail input and your `Path` pattern matches rotated log files, [this misconfiguration can lead to duplicated logs](#tail-input-duplicates-logs-because-of-rotation).
+2. If you are using the tail input and your `Path` pattern matches rotated log files, [this misconfiguration can lead to duplicated logs](#tail-input-duplicates-logs-because-of-rotation).

 #### Recommendations for throttling